 In January of 1941, W. Randolph Taylor filed for (and subsequently received) permission to remodel 55 Commonwealth and convert it from a single-family dwelling into a lodging house, legalizing what was apparently already its use.
 Some time prior to this remodeling, the front entrance had been lowered to street level.

 On December 21, 1949, 55 Commonwealth was acquired by Albert Leo Hollingdale and his wife, Margaret E. (Tabor) Hollingdale.
 They lived at 517 Beacon and operated lodging houses there and at 519 Beacon.

-55 Commonwealth subsequently changed hands and on June 8, 1967, 55 Commonwealth was purchased from Phyllis Lee (Fawcett) Petritis (his widow) and William Coltin, trustees of the Paul-Pet Realty Trust, by Abbot M. Peterson, III, and his wife, Barbara E. (Pease) Peterson.
+Peter Petritis died in April of 1967, and on June 8, 1967, 55 Commonwealth was purchased from Phyllis Lee (Fawcett) Petritis (his widow) and William Coltin, trustees of the Paul-Pet Realty Trust, by Abbot M. Peterson, III, and his wife, Barbara E. (Pease) Peterson.
 They lived in an apartment at 464 Beacon.
 The Petersons also purchased 183 Commonwealth from the Paul-Pet Realty Trust on the same day.

 On January 13, 1988, 55 Commonwealth was purchased from the Petersons by Edgard Puente and David Boersner, trustees of the Boston 55 Commonwealth Trust.
 In April of 1988, they applied for (and subsequently received) permission to convert the property from ten apartments into a three-family dwelling.